smartcontractkit/ccip-owner-contracts/README.md

 # Chainlink CCIP Owner Contracts

-This repo contains a set of contracts used for admistering Chainlink contracts, most notably [CCIP](https://chain.link/cross-chain).
+This repo contains a set of contracts used for administering Chainlink contracts, most notably [CCIP](https://chain.link/cross-chain).

 The contracts in this repo are considered production-grade and have been